Point Loma Campus and Facilities

 The Center for Justice and Reconciliation

-The Center for Justice and Reconciliation (CJR) leverages research, advocacy, and innovation, dedicated to justice and reconciliation, to transform our community through social change.
+The Center for Justice and Reconciliation (CJR) leverages research, advocacy, and innovation to proactively address the injustices in our world and pursue the flourishing of our community.
 Our work is informed by community leaders, made rigorous by its connection to academics, and prioritizes practical application to help students engage in the world through the lens of their faith.

-Throughout the academic year, students have opportunities to connect around the issues of human trafficking, poverty, immigration, economic justice and other social issues.
+Throughout the academic year, students have opportunities to connect around the issues of human trafficking, poverty, immigration, unethical consumption, and other social issues.
 Through on-campus events, community activities, internships, and co-curricular learning, the CJR connects community issues with campus learning.
-The CJR manages the Beauty for Ashes Scholarship for survivors of human trafficking, the kNOw MORE Human Trafficking Prevention Curriculum and the Human Trafficking Research and Data Roundtable (HT-RADAR), as well as partnering with other on and off-campus partners to examine poverty, race, and immigration.
+The CJR manages the Beauty for Ashes Scholarship Fund for survivors of human trafficking, the kNOw MORE Human Trafficking Prevention Curriculum for middle school and high school youth, and the Human Trafficking Research and Data Roundtable (HT-RADAR).
+The CJR also partners with other on and off-campus partners to examine supply chains, race, and immigration.

 The Center for Teaching and Learning